 This district has been my home for nearly thirty years, and it is where my wife and I have run our own business and raised our family.
 In my professional career, I have worked in both the public and private sectors.
 I was elected and served as State Representative for North Kona and South Kohala from 1994 to 1998, working in leadership positions including Vice-Chair of Education Committee and Chair of the Ocean Recreation and Marine Resources Committee.
+I was elected in 2018 to serve as State Representative for House District 7 and recently completed my first term back at the State Legislature, where I served on the Energy & Environmental Protection, the Lower & Higher Education, and the Water, Land, & Hawaiian Affairs Committees.

 Through the planning firm I started with my wife Carolyn Stewart, I have been responsible for managing development of private residential and commercial projects in environmentally sensitive areas, including planning, impact analysis, permitting, compliance monitoring, reporting, government and community relations.

 For decades, I have served as an environmental planner and meeting facilitator on projects to develop harbors, highways, farms, ranches, fishponds, and forest plantations, as well as scientific research facilities and renewable energy projects in Hawai'i.
 I am co-author of the Hawaii Ocean Resources Management Plan (1990); co-founding board member of the Malama Kai Foundation responsible for the statewide system of day-use mooring buoys in coral reefs; former UH Sea Grant Extension Agent for West Hawaii resolving conflict resulting from coastal development; and legislative sponsor of Act 306, which created the West Hawaii Regional Fishery Management Area.
-Until recently, I served on the Hawaii County Agriculture Advisory Commission, and the Community Advisory Group for the U.S. Army Garrison - Hawaii Pohakuloa Training Area.
+I formerly served on the Hawaii County Agriculture Advisory Commission, and the Community Advisory Group for the U.S. Army Garrison - Hawaii Pohakuloa Training Area.

 Throughout the State, I have worked as a strategic planner helping corporations, government agencies, nongovernmental organizations and stakeholder partnerships prepare and implement strategic plans for development and operations.